Meteor-Community-Packages/meteor-autocomplete/README.md

 - `rules`: An array of matching rules for the autocomplete widget, which will be checked in order
 - `token`: What character should trigger this rule
 - `collection`: What collection should be used to match for this rule.
 Must be a `Meteor.Collection` for client-side collections, or a string for remote collections (available in `global` on the server.)
+- `options`: `'i'` (default) to specify the regex matching options.
+Both case-sensitive matches and string start anchors are needed to take advantage of server indices (see below.)
 - `matchAll`: `false` (default) to match only fields starting with the matched string.
 This means that indexes on relevant fields will help.
 Note that [regular expression searches](http://docs.mongodb.org/manual/reference/operator/query/regex/) can only use an index efficiently when the regular expression has an anchor for the beginning (i.e. `^`) of a string and is a case-sensitive match.
 Setting this field to `true` will match anywhere in the string, but will not be able to take advantage of server indices.
 - `field`: The field of the collection that the rule will match against
 - `template`: The template that should be used to render each list item.
 The template will be passed the entire matched document as a data context, so render list items as fancily as you would like.
 For example, it's usually helpful to see metadata for matches as in the pictures above.